cbajapan/swift-fcsdk-ios/Sources/SwiftFCSDKiOS/SwiftFCSDKiOS.docc/PictureinPicture.md

 The Picture in Picture feature is set up in the consumer of the **SDK**, however **FCSDKiOS** gives you all of the needed pieces in order to build a PiP app.
 2 things are required to use Picture in Picture mode:

-1. Your application must be using **FCSDKiOS**'s Preview Buffer View
+1. Your application must be using **FCSDKiOS**'s Local Buffer View
-2. Your application must be using **FCSDKiOS**'s Sample Buffer View
+2. Your application must be using **FCSDKiOS**'s Remote Buffer View

 If you have conformed to these 2 **UIView**s please see how to set up Picture in Picture below.

 ### AVCaptureSession
-In order to check if your devices support Multitasking Camera Access, when a **PreviewBufferView** is created we can get the **AVCaptureSession** from the **PreviewBufferView**.
-If your Devices is supported by Apple, you can use the new **AVPictureInPictureVideoCallViewController** provided by Apple.
+In order to check if your devices support Multitasking Camera Access, when a **LocalBufferView** is created we can get the **AVCaptureSession** from the **LocalBufferView**.
+If your devices are supported by Apple, you can use the new **AVPictureInPictureVideoCallViewController** provided by Apple.
 Otherwise, you will need to continue using **AVPictureInPictureController** and request permission from Apple for the proper entitlement.
-This method only works if you are using **PreviewBufferView** for your Local Video UIView.
+This method only works if you are using **LocalBufferView** for your Local Video UIView.
 ```swift
 @available(iOS 15, *)
 @objc final public func captureSession() async -> AVCaptureSession?